-Direct service providers are responsible for providing all necessary staff to fulfill the health and welfare needs of the beneficiary when paid supports are scheduled to be provided.
-This also includes times when the scheduled direct service worker is absent, unavailable or unable to work for any reason.
+DSPs are responsible for providing all necessary staff to fulfill the health and welfare needs of the beneficiary when paid supports are scheduled to be provided.
+This also includes times when the scheduled DSW is absent, unavailable or unable to work for any reason.

-All direct service providers are required to develop an individualized back-up plan for each beneficiary that includes detailed strategies and person-specific information that addresses the specialized care and supports needed by the beneficiary.
+All DSPs are required to develop an individualized back-up plan for each beneficiary that includes detailed strategies and person-specific information that addresses the specialized care and supports needed by the beneficiary.

-Direct service providers are required to:
+DSPs are required to:

-- 1. Have policies in place which outline the protocols that the agency has established to assure that back-up direct service workers are readily available; - 2.
-Ensure that lines of communication and chain of command procedures have been established; and
+- 1. Have policies in place which outline the protocols that the agency has established to assure that back-up DSWs are readily available; - 2.
+Ensure that lines of communication and chain of command procedures have been established; and - 3.
+Have procedures for dissemination of the back-up plan information to beneficiaries, their authorized representatives, and their support coordinators.